Amazon Web Services brings machine learning to the masses with SageMaker and DeepLens

 Here’s looking at you

-Jassy also launched a $245 high definition camera – DeepLens – which comes loaded with a set of pre-trained machine learning models to give developers ‘hands on experience’ in image detection and recognition.
+Jassy also launched a US$249 high definition camera – DeepLens – which comes loaded with a set of pre-trained machine learning models to give developers ‘hands on experience’ in image detection and recognition.

 Developers can also train their own models with SageMaker and run them on the camera.